jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 Study the material immediately while the emotion of a wrong answer is still present and you've got the question context in mind.
 If you're too tired to study the explanations, then you're too tired to do questions.
-Either pack it in, take a break, or switch to something else like watching Pathoma videos.
+Either pack it in, take a break, or switch to something else like watching Pathoma videos, but don't get in the habit of telling yourself you'll do it tomorrow.
+Tomorrow is always a day away.

 **Tunnel vision.** When a patient has presents with systems involving multiple systems (renal, muscular, pulmonary), I tended to mistakenly jump at answer